top of page

 Additional Thoughts

 These five principles are interconnected.
 For example, if we are able to master our thoughts and emotions, we will be less likely to procrastinate or to be passive or aggressive.
 Similarly, if we are able to communicate effectively, we will be less likely to confuse others.
+Ultimately, the goal is to live a life that is both fulfilling and meaningful.

 bottom of page